Mesa Hills Residential Development

 Mesa Hills Development Overview

-Mesa Hills is a multi-phase residential development in El Paso, Texas, featuring 64 affordable units.
-The project emphasizes resident quality of life through comprehensive design that incorporates key community features.
+Mesa Hills is a multi-phase residential development in El Paso, Texas, featuring 104 apartment units, a community center, playground, and outdoor amenities.
+The project emphasizes accessibility, energy efficiency, and quality of life for residents, with ongoing expansion and upgrades to site infrastructure and community center.

 Affordable Housing Design